Cecilia Castro

 Cecilia Castro Burgos (born 21 June 1997) is a Spanish taekwondo practitioner.
 She won one of the bronze medals in the women's welterweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
 She won the gold medal in her event at the 2022 European Taekwondo Championships held in Manchester, United Kingdom.

 She represented Spain at the 2022 Mediterranean Games held in Oran, Algeria.
 She won the silver medal in the women's 67 kg event.
 She also represented Spain at the 2018 Mediterranean Games held in Tarragona, Spain.

+She competed in the women's welterweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.